Botlhale-AI/docusaurus/docs/FAQs.md

 ### Do I need to be an experienced developer to use the platform?

-Our platform require little to no code to use.
-You will, however, need at least one individual in your team that is a developer.
+Our platform requires little to no code to use.
+That being said, you will need at least one individual on your team that is a developer.

 ### Can I integrate the bots I create here with other software or apps?

-Yes, our bot builder offers a wide variety of out-of-the-box integrations such as Telegram and WhatsApp.
-The Professional plan also offers a little-to-no-coder-friendly option to set up API webhooks with pretty much various tools or software.
+Yes.
+Our bot builder offers a wide variety of out-of-the-box integrations with applications such as Telegram and WhatsApp.
+The Professional plan also offers a little-to-no-code-friendly option to set up API webhooks with various tools or software.

 ### How quickly can I get started with a free chatbot using these templates?